cmu-transparency/demo-scala-labels/README.md

   it in a demo since the data might be sensitive.

 * The upper bound and lower bound tracking at the same time is not tested.

-* The use of spark is not yet done.